 That was in early 2009.
 Now they just tell you that they're required to ask you what you're doing with the money.
 Your money!

 If your bank won't send funds to you, contact us.
 We know of a completely legal way to bring a large amount of money into Ecuador, but we won't print it here.
-Otherwise, that way may be eliminated as well (and the FATCA law may very well outlaw it, starting January 1, 2013).
+Otherwise, that way may be eliminated as well (at least the FATCA law hasn't outlawed it yet).

 If you can send funds by wire transfer, you'll need the SWIFT and ABA numbers for the bank you deal with here in Cuenca (e.g., Banco Pichincha, Banco de Guayaquil, etc.), plus a bank account number, of course.

 If you'll be here a short while (three months or less) and don't want to bring in a wad of cash, you can use your Visa, MasterCard or American Express credit card here.
 Just remember to let your card issuer know before you leave that you'll be using your card here in Ecuador.